t0oms/group-to-do.com/README.md

 # group-to-do.com

-The main functionality of this website is to allow users to create groups where users assign each other tasks.
-Users assign each other "to-dos," which are tasks to be done by a specific user.
+The main functionality of this website is to allow users to create groups where they assign each other tasks.
+Tasks are assigned in the form of "to-dos," which are tasks to be done by a specific user.
 Each to-do consists of a title, a short description, the user who created the to-do, and the user for whom the to-do is intended.

 ## Dashboard
 When entering the website, the user sees a dashboard that contains all the groups in which the user is a member.
 Groups created by this user are highlighted in green.